jflamy/owlcms4/docs/Announcing.md

 - The first time an athlete or coach indicates a weight should always be noted in the Declaration row.
 It is *not* the first change.
 The official should pay attention and refuse a declaration after the first 30 seconds have elapsed.
 In a two-minute situation, further changes cannot be made if a declaration has not been given.

+- When the jury screen is used, reversal of decisions is automatic.

-- In order to reverse a ruling, edit the bottom row which is the actual weight that was lifted or failed (negative number).
+- In order to manually reverse a ruling, edit the bottom row which is the actual weight that was lifted or failed (negative number).
 In the screen shot below, changing the snatch 1 from "62" to "**-62**" <u>on the bottom row</u> would mark the lift as <u>failed</u>.

   > NOTE: the ability to edit the results is OFF by default on the Marshall screen, to prevent entering an extra change by mistake (which would then count as a good lift)